nex3/dep-import-when/Proposal.md

 ## Examples

-To begin, let's look at an example from [the external library proposal][external libs].
+To begin, let's look at an example from [the External Library proposal][external libs].
 We want to write a library that exposes a `warn()` function that warns using the DOM on the browser and `stderr` on the standalone VM.